What Is the Difference Between a Tort and Criminal Law?

 Schmidt & Clark, LLP is not currently accepting these types of cases and has posted this content for information purposes only.
 We encourage you to seek a qualified attorney, if you feel you might have a case.

-Tort and crime are among the most confusing legal jargon terms.
-Many people use them interchangeably when that shouldn’t be the case.
-The two terms are different, and they have different consequences.
+Tort and crime are among the most confusing legal terms.
+Many people use them interchangeably, but they have fundamentally different meanings and consequences.

 Summary of the Key Findings

-- A tort occurs when law-abiding citizens suffer injury or harm because of another person’s actions.
+• A tort refers to actions when law-abiding citizens suffer injury or harm because of another person’s actions.

 What is a Tort?